AGCO: History

+1990–1996: Founding and early years

-AGCO was established on June 20, 1990 when Robert J. Ratliff, John M. Shumejda, Edward R. Swingle, and James M. Seaver, who were executives at Deutz-Allis, bought out Deutz-Allis North American operations from the parent corporation Klöckner-Humboldt-Deutz AG (KHD), a German company which owned the Deutz-Fahr brand of agriculture equipment.
+AGCO was established on June 20, 1990, when Robert J. Ratliff, John M. Shumejda, Edward R. Swingle, and James M. Seaver, who were executives at Deutz-Allis, bought out Deutz-Allis North American operations from the parent corporation Klöckner-Humboldt-Deutz AG (KHD), a German company which owned the Deutz-Fahr brand of agriculture equipment.
 KHD had purchased portions of the Allis-Chalmers agricultural equipment business five years earlier.
 After the organization of the company, Robert Ratliff was selected to be the company's first chairman.

 The company was called Gleaner-Allis Corporation, then the name was changed to Allis-Gleaner Corporation, or AGCO.
 The Deutz-Allis line of tractors was renamed AGCO-Allis, and Gleaner became a brand of its own for combines.
 The Deutz-Allis brand continued in South America until 2001, when it was renamed AGCO-Allis.
 In 2001, AGCO Allis was renamed AGCO in North America.

-In March 1991, AGCO purchased the Hesston Corporation which is in Hesston, Kansas gaining hay and forage equipment as well as technologies such as the grain auger, invented in 1947 by Lyle Yost.
+In March 1991, AGCO purchased the Hesston Corporation, which is in Hesston, Kansas, gaining hay and forage equipment as well as technologies such as the grain auger, invented in 1947 by Lyle Yost.
 Hesston had a 50 percent joint venture with Case International, now a part of CNH Global.
 AGCO purchased the White Tractor line from the Allied Corporation's White-New Idea company.
 In 1993, AGCO purchased the remainder of White-New Idea, a manufacturer of New Idea hay equipment, manure spreaders, and White planters with a large manufacturing plant in Coldwater, Ohio.

-Also in 1993, AGCO purchased the North American distribution rights to Massey Ferguson, a worldwide agricultural equipment company.
-In 1994, they purchased McConnell Tractors, manufacturer of the large articulated Massey Ferguson tractors.
+AGCO purchased the North American distribution rights to global agricultural equipment manufacturer Massey Ferguson in 1993 and purchased the company from Varity the following year.
+The acquisition of England-based Massey Ferguson gave AGCO access to markets in Europe and around the world.
+At the time, Massey Ferguson had 20 percent of the global market share for tractors.
+AGCO also purchased McConnell Tractors in 1994, manufacturer of the large articulated Massey Ferguson tractors.
 AGCO developed the Agcostar line of articulated tractors.
 Later in 1994, the Black Machine line of planters was purchased.

 In 1995 AgEquipment Group was bought; it manufactured tillage equipment and loaders under the Glenco, Tye and Farmhand brands.
 In 1996, acquisitions went international with the purchase of Iochpe-Maxion in Brazil.
 It was the Brazilian company which had rights to the Massey Ferguson brand and manufacturing in the region, as well as the Maxion brand of industrial equipment.
 In the same year AGCO purchased Deutz Argentina, the number one leader of tractors in Argentina.
 Also in 1996, AGCO purchased Western Combine Corporation and Portage Manufacturing in Canada.
 Western Combine had previously purchased the assets of the Massey Combine Corporation's combine operation, which had been spun off by Massey Ferguson.